-Senior Notes
+Senior Unsecured Notes

-Calfrac Holdings, an indirect wholly-owned subsidiary of the Corporation, has US\$650.0 million aggregate principal amount of 8.50% senior notes due 2026 outstanding.
-The Notes were issued pursuant to an indenture entered into among Calfrac Holdings, the Corporation, Calfrac Well Services Corp. ("Calfrac Corp.") and Wells Fargo Bank, National Association, as trustee, dated as of May 30, 2018 (the "Indenture").
-US\$650.0 million aggregate principal amount was issued pursuant to a private offering which closed in in May 2018.
-Fixed interest on the Notes is payable on June 15 and December 15 of each year, and the Notes will mature on June 15, 2026.
-The Notes are senior unsecured obligations of Calfrac Holdings, ranking equally in right of payment with all of its existing and future senior unsecured indebtedness and senior in right of payment to any of its future subordinated indebtedness.
-The Notes are effectively subordinated to any of Calfrac Holdings' future secured indebtedness, to the extent of the assets securing such indebtedness, and to any liabilities of any subsidiary of the Corporation that does not guarantee the Notes (other than Calfrac Holdings).
+Calfrac Holdings, an indirect wholly-owned subsidiary of the Corporation, has approximately US\$431.8 million aggregate principal amount of 8.50% senior unsecured notes due 2026 outstanding.
+The 2018 Notes were issued pursuant to an indenture entered into among Calfrac Holdings, the Corporation, Calfrac Corp. and Wells Fargo Bank,

+National Association, as trustee, dated as of May 30, 2018 (the "2018 Indenture").
+US\$650.0 million aggregate principal amount was issued pursuant to a private offering which closed in May 2018 and approximately US\$218.2 million aggregate principal amount of 2018 Notes was exchanged for approximately US\$120.0 million aggregate principal amount of 2020 Notes pursuant to the Exchange Offer described under the heading "General Development of the Business - Financing and Capital Markets Activity".
+Fixed interest on the 2018 Notes is payable on June 15 and December 15 of each year, and the 2018 Notes will mature on June 15, 2026.

+The 2018 Notes are senior unsecured obligations of Calfrac Holdings, ranking equally in right of payment with all of its senior unsecured indebtedness and senior in right of payment to all of its subordinated indebtedness.
+The 2018 Notes are effectively subordinated to Calfrac Holdings' secured indebtedness, to the extent of the assets securing such indebtedness, and to any liabilities of any subsidiary of the Corporation that does not guarantee the 2018 Notes (other than Calfrac Holdings), to the extent of the assets of such subsidiaries.

-The Notes are fully and unconditionally guaranteed by the Corporation and its wholly-owned subsidiary, Calfrac Corp.
-Each of the Corporation's and Calfrac Corp.'s guarantee is its senior unsecured obligation, which ranks equally in right of payment with all of its existing and future senior unsecured indebtedness and senior in right of payment to any of its existing and future subordinated indebtedness.
-Each of the Corporation's and Calfrac Corp.'s guarantee is effectively subordinated in right of payment to any of its existing and future secured indebtedness, including any indebtedness of the Corporation under the Credit Agreement, to the extent of the assets securing such indebtedness, and to all existing and any future liabilities of the Corporation's subsidiaries that are not subsidiary guarantors, to the extent of the assets of such subsidiaries.
+Each of Calfrac's and Calfrac Corp.'s full and unconditional guarantee of the 2018 Notes is its senior unsecured obligation which ranks equally in right of payment with all of its senior unsecured indebtedness and senior in right of payment to all of its subordinated indebtedness.
+Each of Calfrac's and Calfrac Corp.'s full and unconditional guarantee of the 2018 Notes is effectively subordinated to its secured indebtedness, including indebtedness under the Credit Agreement, to the extent of the assets securing such indebtedness.
+The guarantees rank equally in right of payment with all senior unsecured indebtedness of the guarantors and senior in right of payment to all subordinated indebtedness of the guarantors.